Victor Hugo: Political life and exile

 After three unsuccessful attempts, Hugo was finally elected to the Académie française in 1841, solidifying his position in the world of French arts and letters.
 A group of French academicians, particularly Étienne de Jouy, were fighting against the "romantic evolution" and had managed to delay Victor Hugo's election.
 Thereafter, he became increasingly involved in French politics.

 On the nomination of King Louis Philippe I, Hugo entered the Upper Chamber of Parliament as a pair de France in 1845, where he spoke against the death penalty and social injustice, and in favour of freedom of the press and self-government for Poland.

 In 1848, Hugo was elected to the National Assembly of the Second Republic as a conservative.
 In 1849, he broke with the conservatives when he gave a noted speech calling for the end of misery and poverty.
 Other speeches called for universal suffrage and free education for all children.
 Hugo's advocacy to abolish the death penalty was renowned internationally.

 When Louis Napoleon (Napoleon III) seized complete power in 1851, establishing an anti-parliamentary constitution, Hugo openly declared him a traitor to France.
-He moved to Brussels, then Jersey, from which he was expelled for supporting a Jersey newspaper that had criticised Queen Victoria.
+He moved to Brussels, then Jersey, from which he was expelled for supporting L'Homme, a local newspaper that had published a letter to Queen Victoria by a French republican deemed treasonous.
 He finally settled with his family at Hauteville House in Saint Peter Port, Guernsey, where he would live in exile from October 1855 until 1870.